Frequently Asked Questions

 Q. What color Sheepadoodles does Flying B Sheepadoodles offer?

-A. Flying B Sheepadoodles specializes in breeding unique colors: red, red and white, silver and white, and black and white.
+A. Flying B Sheepadoodles specializes in breeding unique colors: red, red and white, white and red, silver and white, and black and white.

 Q. What is the temperament of Sheepadoodles?